francandon/XTuDo/docs/MESA/overview.md

 MESA is written mainly in Fortran and organized into self-contained *modules* (e.g. `star`, `binary`, `eos`, `kap`, `nuc`), which makes it flexible and extensible.

+You can acess the [MESA Documentation](https://docs.mesastar.org/en/latest/using_mesa/running.html), which explains everything that we are going to see in the course!!

 ---